 The suggested way of installing Redis is compiling it from sources as Redis has no dependencies other than a working GCC compiler and libc.
 Installing it using the package manager of your Linux distribution is somewhat discouraged as usually the available version is not the latest.

 You can either download the latest Redis tar ball from the redis.io web site, or you can alternatively use this special URL that always points to the latest stable Redis version, that is, http://download.redis.io/redis-stable.tar.gz.

-In order to compile Redis follow this simple steps:
+In order to compile Redis follow these simple steps:

 wget http://download.redis.io/redis-stable.tar.gz tar xvzf redis-stable.tar.gz cd redis-stable make

-At this point you can try if your build works correctly typing make test, but this is an optional step.
-After the compilation the src directory inside the Redis distribution is populated with the different executables that are part of Redis:
+At this point you can test if your build has worked correctly by typing make test, but this is an optional step.
+After compilation the src directory inside the Redis distribution is populated with the different executables that are part of Redis: